 Cognitive Dissonance Theory and the Economic Divide

 As humans we like consistency.
 We are uncomfortable holding to contradictory beliefs and actions, and will try to minimize our discomfort, creating a balance between our thoughts and our actions.
-This is cognitive dissonance theory, an intrapersonal communication theory developed years ago by Leon Festinger.
+This is cognitive dissonance theory, an intrapersonal communication theory developed years ago by Leon Festinger, a psychologist from the United States.

 According to this theory, an event or situation that produces conflict between our attitudes and our behaviors creates a tension that must be resolved — either by altering our beliefs or by altering our behaviors.